 What digital onboarding is best for

-eLearning makes it easy to deliver almost every aspect of onboarding that does not necessarily require interpersonal contact (e.g. welcoming new colleagues personally over a meal together in the canteen).
+eLearning makes it easy to deliver almost every aspect of onboarding that does not require interpersonal contact (e.g. welcoming new colleagues personally over a meal together in the canteen).
 Even better, eLearning enables onboarding to be significantly more detailed and in-depth, and to be delivered in a wide variety of formats.